kokushin/unitscss/README.md

 ## Usage

-Complete the defined HTML and give the component class starting with `uc-`.
-For example in the sample below you can apply the components of the cover image card.
+Write exact html snippets and give it the right classes starting with `uc-`.
+For example in the sample below you can make a card component attached with covered image.

 ```html
 <div class="uc-card _float">